As a part of Locally's COVID-19 response, we've reduced the fee for same-day delivery to $10/mo per location, effective

 With Locally, you can now offer shoppers same or next-day delivery service to local shoppers.
 We're launching with two delivery partners, Deliv and Postmates, and soon, FedEx SameDay City.
 For retailers in Europe, we are currently exploring an integration with Stuart in 2020.

-Before reading on: first make sure that one of our delivery partners is available in your city.
-For Deliv, please view their serviceable markets here, and click through to your city to view a map to confirm your store is in a serviced zip code.
-For Postmates, please click here (see section 4: Fee Table).
+First make sure that one of our delivery partners is available in your city.
+Deliv services 40 cities, view their serviceable markets here, and click through to your city to view a map to confirm your store is in a serviced zip code.
+Postmates operates in over 300 cities; click here (see section 4: Fee Table).
 If both are available in your city, you can offer both through Locally, which allows shoppers to see both options and select their preferred one (recommended!).

 How does Same-Day Delivery work?

 When a shopper on Locally sees that an item is in stock at your store, in addition to your normal "In Store Pickup" options, they'll also have the option to "Buy Online, Get it Delivered".
 During checkout, the shopper selects a delivery window, places the order, and awaits your (the store's) confirmation.
 Once you confirm, a delivery driver shows up at your store during the scheduled delivery window to whisk it away to the shopper!

 How does a shopper place an order for same-day delivery?

 When a shopper on Locally sees that an item is in stock at your store, they select the "Buy Online, Get it Delivered" option which leads them through the checkout process for delivery.

 - The shopper starts by entering their address.
 Our system shows them the available delivery windows for their location and the cost for each window.
 If the shopper's address falls outside a delivery zone, they can't place an order for delivery.